 A requirement of the application process is to trial an EARTH lesson, complete the feedback rubric (word version), and mail the rubric to George Matsumoto (mageATmbariDOTorg).
-The application should include your completed rubric and a short cover letter stating what grade level(s) and topic(s) you teach and why you would like to be selected for this workshop.
+Applications should include a completed rubric and a cover letter that includes the following information: your school/district, grade level/s, subject/s taught, and email/phone contact (both school and personal as the school email system sometimes rejects our group emails).
+Please also address the following questions: Why do you want to be selected for this workshop?
+What makes you the ideal candidate?
+Application deadline is February 28, 2014.

 Participants include educators from other research institutions, universities, community colleges, and high schools as well as MBARI and MBA staff.
 Initial efforts of EARTH target high school and undergraduate students, with the ultimate goal of reaching kindergarten through college.
 This effort will enhance online education material on the ocean and resources for teachers already available on MBARI’s Web site and the Aquarium’s ‘E-quarium’ Web site and ‘Learning Center’.